Effects of prefrontal and parietal neuromodulation on magnitude processing and integration

 Compartir

-Garcia-Sanz S.; Serra Grabulosa J.M.; Cohen Kadosh R.; Muñóz Aguilar N.; Marín Gutiérrez A.; Redolar Ripoll D.Fecha
+Garcia-Sanz S.; Serra Grabulosa J.M.; Cohen Kadosh R.; Muñóz Aguilar N.; Marín Gutiérrez A.; Redolar Ripoll D.Date

 Numerical cognition is an essential skill for survival, which includes the processing of discrete and continuous quantities, involving a mainly right fronto-parietal network.
 However, the neurocognitive systems underlying the processing and integration of discrete and continuous quantities are currently under debate.
 Noninvasive brain stimulation techniques have been used in the study of the neural basis of numerical cognition with a spatial, temporal and functional resolution superior to other neuroimaging techniques.
 The present randomized sham-controlled single-blinded trial addresses the involvement of the right dorsolateral prefrontal cortex and the right intraparietal sulcus in magnitude processing and integration.
 Multifocal anodal transcranial direct current stimulation was applied online during the execution of magnitude comparison tasks in three conditions: right prefrontal, right parietal and sham stimulation.
 The results show that prefrontal stimulation produced a moderated decrease in response times in all magnitude processing and integration tasks compared to sham condition.
 While parietal stimulation had no significant effect on any of the tasks.
 The effect found is interpreted as a generalized improvement in processing speed and magnitude integration due to right prefrontal neuromodulation, which may be attributable to domain-general or domain-specific factors. © 2023 Elsevier B.V.